Table of Contents

 Caution

-If you need to modify the AR Foundation configuration through ARCameraManager.currentConfiguration, note that some phones (such as Xiaomi 10) have issues where they cannot retrieve images after modifying the configuration, making EasyAR unusable (the app has an image background but EasyAR functions do not respond).
-Therefore, it is generally not recommended to modify the configuration.
-If modification is necessary, ensure there is a fallback plan for when EasyAR becomes unusable.
+If you need to modify AR Foundation's configuration through ARCameraManager.currentConfiguration, note that some phones themselves (like Xiaomi 10) have issues where images cannot be obtained after modifying the configuration, making EasyAR unusable (the app has an image background but EasyAR functionality doesn't respond).
+Therefore, it's generally not recommended.
+If modification is necessary, prepare a fallback solution for when EasyAR becomes unusable.

-EasyAR is compatible with many more devices than AR Foundation, so configuration is required to ensure that the application only enables AR Foundation when needed and completely disables it in all other cases.
+EasyAR is compatible with far more devices than AR Foundation, so configuration is needed to ensure the app only enables AR Foundation when necessary, while completely disabling it in other cases.

-Generally, sessions created through the EasyAR menu will automatically add ARCoreARFoundationFrameSource and ARKitARFoundationFrameSource (except for some image tracking that does not require SLAM functionality).
+Generally, sessions created via EasyAR menus automatically add ARCoreARFoundationFrameSource and ARKitARFoundationFrameSource (except for some image tracking that doesn't require SLAM functionality).

 alt text